 The giants of the social media world frequently stay the same in most countries and regions, although they may still vary according to rank.
 In Malaysia, YouTube, WhatsApp and Facebook, and Instagram dominate the top three social network platforms.
 Below are some statistics and insights on each platform that marketers should ponder on:

-Ninety-five percent of Mobile activity come from watching videos on mobile.
-The top YouTube search queries in 2018 are Movie, Lagu and Live.
+Ninety-eight percent of the country’s internet activity comes from watching online videos.
+The top YouTube search queries in 2020 are Movie, Lagu, Karaoke.

-Facebook is undoubtedly one of the leading social media platforms in the whole world.
-In between 2018 to 2019, it saw a 9.6% increase in monthly active users on a global scale.
-This global reach still rings true among Malaysians and has garnered a whopping 91% rate, taking its place as the second active social media platform in the entire country along with WhatsApp.
+Facebook is undoubtedly one of the leading social media platforms in the whole world..
+In 2020, it ranked as the world’s most-used social media platform based on monthly active users, active user accounts, advertising audiences, and unique monthly visitors.
+This global reach still rings true among Malaysians and has garnered a whopping 93% rate, taking its place as the second active social media platform in the entire country along with WhatsApp.

 The chat app trend among Asian countries is not lost in Malaysia.
 WhatsApp makes its way as the number one messaging app among Malaysians and ranks second along with Facebook as the most active social media platform in the entire country.
-As of January 2018, the app has accumulated a 68% penetration rate with approximately 21 million users.
-Following far behind in the chat app category are FB Messenger, Skype, and Line, with penetration rates of 47%, 40%, 23%, and 19% respectively.
+In 2018, the app has accumulated a 68% penetration rate in Malaysia with approximately 21 million active users. .

-Instagram lands as the 3rd most used social media channel in Malaysia.
+Instagram lands as the 4th most used social media channel in Malaysia.
 There are 12 million users in Malaysia that can be reached with advertisements on Instagram.
-Forty-nine percent of those are adults aged thirteen and above.
+Forty-seven percent of those are adults aged thirteen and above.
 Fifty-three percent of the users are female while Forty-seven percent are male.

 Trends and Opportunities